Vaibhav7720/exploro-asg/README.md

 ### 6. **Testing and Debugging**
    - Tested the application locally to identify and resolve issues.
    - Verified API responses using tools like **Postman**.
-   - Debugged deployment issues using Railway and Netlify build logs.
+   - Debugged deployment issues using Railway and Vercel build logs.

 ---
 ### **Setup Instructions**